Code-Institute-Submissions/fabulous_mr_d/README.md

 ## Fabulous Mr D

-Fabulous Mr D is website designed to provide news about Mr D the Cat, and to contact in commercial purposes.
+Fabulous Mr D is website designed to provide news about Mr D the Cat, and to contact in commercial and charity purposes.

 ## Technologies used